wanhive/hub/docs/CONTRIBUTING.md

 # How to contribute

-Submit all additions, issues, suggestions, and updates via the repository.
-Clearly explain the problem being addressed.
+Submit all issues, suggestions, and updates via the repository.
+Clearly explain a problem and the proposed solution.

 You agree to license your "original work" under a compatible permissive license.
 Find the list of recommended permissive licenses below: